-Caring for Metallicus granite
+Caring for Metallicus Granite

 QUESTION:

-My wife and I are very interested in a granite counter top slab named "Metallicus".
+My wife and I are very interested in a granite countertop slab named "Metallicus".

 One prospective fabricator said that we should be wary of the metal content as it can "ionize" upon exposure to water.

-As it seems this granite is a lot more expensive than what we really wanted to spend but we are considering it I'd like to make sure that there are no pitfalls to using it as our kitchen countertop.
+As it seems this granite is a lot more expensive than what we really wanted to spend but we are considering it.
+I'd like to make sure that there are no pitfalls to using it as our kitchen countertop.

-- Are you familiar with this type of granite?
+- Are you familiar with Metallicus granite?

 - Does the high metals content have any negative affect with water?